anuditverma/anuditverma.github.io/_posts/2017-01-30-your-own-wireless-music-streamer.md

  Then it will be ready for renderering, as shown below.
 ![Raspbian Setup](/img/wifi_streamer/raspbian.jpg "Terminal on Raspbian")

-You can name your renderer anything you want, based on location of the sound system (eg: Living Room, Hall etc) or you can name it after your speakers (I have named it Gravity Speakers).
+You can name your renderer anything you want, based on the location of the sound system (eg: Living Room, Hall etc) or you can name it after your speakers (I have named it Gravity Speakers).

 4: Make Final Binary.